factorhouse/kpow-streams-agent/README.md

 ### Simple

-If kPow is configured to monitor only a single Kafka cluster, you can reuse your Kafka Streams `Properties` file:
+If kPow is configured to monitor only a single Kafka cluster, you can reuse your Kafka Streams `Properties` configuration:

 ```java
 Properties streamsProps = new Properties();